robjlyons/rlrl/env/Readme.md

 # The RetroArch Environment

 I use the OpenAI Gym system for this as it makes implementing algorithms much easier.
+I will add folders for more games as I implement them.

 ## Files